AndreGuerra123/envision/README.md

 export ENVISION = 'YOURCUSTOMKEY'
 ```

-The .envision.lock file containing the locked and encrypted key-values can then be accessed inproduction.
+The .envision.lock file containing the locked and encrypted key-values can then be accessed in production.
-Then to have access to the remaining key-values encrypted just do the following in your project:
+In order to have access to the remaining key-values encrypted just do the following in your project:

 ```python
 from envison import envision